AbdullahAli/node-stream-to-mongo-db/README.md

     **[ REQUIRED - String ]**

-    the url to your db (including the db name)
+    The url to your db (including the db name)

     eg: `mongodb://localhost:27017/streamToMongoDB`